-- Erector Spinae – Muscles that provide support to the spine when we bend forward and extend backwards, as well as resist lateral (sideways movement).
+- Erector Spinae – Muscles that provide support to the spine when we bend forward and extend backward, as well as resist lateral (sideways movement).

-- Multifidus and Quadratus Lumborum – Spinal muscles, both stabilisers.
+- Multifidus and Quadratus Lumborum – Spinal muscles, both stabilizers.

 - Gluteal muscles – Gluteus Maximus, Gluteus Medius and Gluteus Minimus.
 Very important in hip movements (such as rotation, abduction, adduction) and stabilisation.